crodriguez4443/dende-arts-site/src/blog/its-my-first-capoeira-class-pt1/index.md

-The provided markdown document does not contain any song lyrics in Portuguese and English, so there is no table to format according to the specifications.
-The document appears to be a blog post about a first Capoeira class experience.
+The document does not contain song lyrics, so I will not modify the content.
+The markdown document appears to be a blog post about a first Capoeira class experience.

-Would you like me to help you with something else related to this document?